She excelled in school and on the sports field. She spent hours in the

 There are also contradictory points of view in the medical community

 about the disease.

-saw several doctors at Kaiser Permanente San Jose/Santa Teresa Medical
+Alyssa saw several doctors at Kaiser Permanente San Jose/Santa Teresa

-similar to the ELISA test, a blood test commonly used to diagnose
+which is similar to the ELISA test, a blood test commonly used to

-disease, but the results came back negative, and she did not have the
+diagnose Lyme disease, but the results came back negative, and she did

-Because the lab test came back negative, Kaiser refused to acknowledge
+infected tick.
+Because the lab test came back negative, Kaiser refused

 something else was causing their daughter's medical condition.